Halloween special offer banner

 Claw Machine Popup To Claim Discount

-This popup has an interactive game where a person has to guide the claw machine to grab a random gift, which may be a discount, free shipping, etc.
+This popup has an interactive game where a person has to guide the claw machine to grab a random gift, which can be a discount, free shipping, etc.

 But, to drop the claw, the prospects have to submit their names and email addresses.
 Pretty exciting stuff.